OpenNebula/docs/source/quick_start/usage_basics/running_applications.rst

 Step 2.
 Instantiate the VM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Proceed to the ``Templates --> VMs`` tab and select the "Service WordPress - KVM" VM Template (that should be the only one available``).
+Proceed to the ``Templates --> VMs`` tab and select the "Service WordPress - KVM" VM Template (that should one of two available, along with the default CentOS 7 pulled from the marketplace by miniONE).
 Click on Instantiate.

 Feel free to modify the capacity and to input data to configure the WordPress service.
 A required step is clicking on Network and selecting the aws-cluster-public network.